nitk-nest/NeST/CONTRIBUTING.md

 ```

 This will help in catching simple violations in code standards early and
 lead to smoother code reviews.
+These violations (if any) will be shown
+when you are making a git commit.

+Note that after installing the above git hooks, the first git commit
+will take some time to install all the required dependencies (for eg.,
+pylint, black, etc).

 Below, we specify in detail about certain standards we maintain in the repo: